Azure/azure-sdk-tools-samples/solutions/infrastructure/Add-DataDisksToVM-README.txt

-This sample creates a new Virtual Machine and adds one ore more data disks to it, or adds new disks to an existing VM.
-The data disks will be formatted and have drive letters assigned.
+This sample creates two virtual machines, a front end based on the latest Windows Server 2012 stock image, and installs the given WebPI application.
+It also creates a SQL server machine, and modifies the SQL server installation on it to accept mixed mode authentication.
+Both of the machines are placed in a subnet.

 Requirements:
 - PowerShell Version 3.0
 - Windows Azure PowerShell - June 2013

 Cmdlets Used:
+- Add-AzureDataDisk
+- Add-AzureProvisioningConfig
+- Format-Volume
+- Get-AzureCertificate
+- Get-AzureDataDisk
+- Get-AzureService
 - Get-AzureVM
+- Get-AzureVMImage
+- Get-AzureWinRMUri
+- Get-Credential
-- Get-AzureCertificate
+- Get-Disk
 - Get-Item
+- Initialize-Disk
+- Invoke-Command
+- New-AzureService
+- New-AzureVM
+- New-AzureVMConfig
 - New-Object
+- New-Partition
 - Set-AzureSubscription
-- Select-AzureSubscription
-- Get-AzureService
-- New-AzureVMConfig
-- Add-AzureProvisioningConfig
+- Set-StrictMode
-- Add-AzureDataDisk
+- Update-AzureVM
-- New-AzureVM
+- Where-Object
-- Get-AzureWinRMUri
+- Write-Verbose
-- Invoke-Command
+- Write-Warning